marieval/my-way-to-coding-2022/README.md

-# My Way To Coding (2022)
+# My Way (Back) To Coding (2022)

 This is a log of my way (back) to coding in 2022.

 ## Intro
-In 2017, during my maternity leave, I came across web development and I decided to learn how to build webpages from scratch.
-When I later came to JavaScript, I was excited even more.
+In 2017 (during my maternity leave) I came across web development and enjoyed learning how to build webpages from scratch.
+It was like magic! :-) When I later came to JavaScript, I was excited even more.
 I love to think about what needs to be done, plan how to do it, how to divide it into smaller logical chunks, how these influence each other.

 I wanted to see also the bigger picture and understand how all the things work together, so I learned also basics of other connected technologies on the backend.

-I learned mostly from online courses (Udemy, FreeCodeCamp, Codecademy and others), in-site courses (mostly by Czechitas) and attended frontend-meetups.
+I learned mostly from various online courses (Udemy, FreeCodeCamp, Codecademy and others), and later (when the family-situation allowed it) also in-site courses (mostly by Czechitas) and attended frontend-meetups.

 During my way I learned about:
 - HTML5, CSS3, Sass
 - JavaScript
 - React
 - JQuery, Bootstrap, Tachyons